eigengo/activator-spray-twitter/tutorial/index.md

 ```

 I also provide an implementation of the ``TwitterAuthorization`` that uses the OAuth machinery, and loads the
 consumer and token details from a file.
-(So that you don't include the authentication details in your code.)
+(So that you don't include the authorization details in your code.)

 ```scala
 trait OAuthTwitterAuthorization extends TwitterAuthorization {